mariamihai/udemy-react-legacy-overview/README.md

 # React Assignment 3
+This is part of the legacy course which has been redone in April 2021.

 The current project is part of the "React - The Complete Guide (incl Hooks, React Router, Redux)" [Udemy course](https://www.udemy.com/course/react-the-complete-guide-incl-redux/).

 The project is my implementation of the second assignment, **Section 11: Assignment 3 - Routing**.